 Aliskiren (a-lis-KYE-ren), Amlodipine Besylate (am-LOE-di-peen BES-i-late)

 Treats high blood pressure.
-A lower blood pressure can reduce the risk of stroke and heart attack.
-This medicine is a combination of a renin inhibitor and a calcium channel blocker (CCB).
+This medicine contains a calcium channel blocker (CCB).

 When This Medicine Should Not Be Used

 How to Use This Medicine

 - Take your medicine as directed.
 Your dose may need to be changed several times to find what works best for you.

 - Take this medicine the same way and at the same time every day.
 Take it routinely with or without food.
 Do not take with a high-fat meal.

 - Read and follow the patient instructions that come with this medicine.
 Talk to your doctor or pharmacist if you have any questions.

 - Missed dose: Take a dose as soon as you remember.
 If it is almost time for your next dose, wait until then and take a regular dose.
 Do not take extra medicine to make up for a missed dose.

 - Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.